tymefighter/Compiler/README.md

-# Compiler for SubTiger© Language
+# Compiler for SubTiger Language

-The SubTiger© language is the subset of the Tiger language (https://www.lrde.epita.fr/~tiger/tiger.html), it supports features like nested functions, while loops, for loops, control statements like if-then, if-then-else.
+The SubTiger language is the subset of the Tiger language (https://www.lrde.epita.fr/~tiger/tiger.html), it supports features like nested functions, while loops, for loops, control statements like if-then, if-then-else.
 It is adds